MarianoDesivo/MarianoTV/README.md

 ## Using MarianoTV

-* Just double click on MarianoTV.py.
+* Just double click on MarianoTV.py (I recommend creating a desktop shortcut).
 It will open a console window that will start playing random videos.
 * To correctly close this program, Alt+Tab to console and press Enter (if closed other way it may corrupt the register).

 ### Other functions